Diversifying STEM Curriculum Project – new call for interns

 Who you are:

-- A current student with a background in Physics, Maths, Chemistry or Engineering;
+- A student with a background or interest in Physics, Maths, Chemistry, Engineering or Biology (including Zoology and Plant Sciences);

 - Demonstrated interest in history, history of science, and/or equality and diversity in science;